THUDM/CodeGeeX/README.md

 ## News

+* 🌟 **2023-07-24**: [CodeGeeX2](https://github.com/THUDM/CodeGeeX2) has been released, more powerful, faster, and lightweight.
+Support 100+ languages and many new features.

+* **2023-5-16**: CodeGeeX paper has been accepted by [KDD 2023, Long Beach](https://kdd.org/kdd2023/) and will be represented during the conference.

 * **2023-03-30**: CodeGeeX paper is now available at [arxiv](https://arxiv.org/abs/2303.17568).

 * **2023-02-14**: CodeGeeX now supports [Cloud Studio](https://cloudstudio.net/), a fantastic web IDE from Tencent.
 Click on the badge on top of this page to quickly launch an environment to test CodeGeeX.

 * **2023-02-13**: Thanks a lot to [OneFlow](https://github.com/Oneflow-Inc/oneflow) team for adding oneflow backend for CodeGeeX's inference (Even faster than FasterTransformer under FP16!).
 Check more details [here](https://github.com/THUDM/CodeGeeX/pull/65).

-* 🌟 **2023-02**: We are hosting [CodeGeeX "Coding With AI" Hackathon](https://dorahacks.io/hackathon/codegeex/), design cool applications based on CodeGeeX and win prizes (RTX 4090, DJI drone, etc)!
+* **2023-02**: We are hosting [CodeGeeX "Coding With AI" Hackathon](https://dorahacks.io/hackathon/codegeex/), design cool applications based on CodeGeeX and win prizes (RTX 4090, DJI drone, etc)!

 * **2022-12-31**: We release the FasterTransformer version of CodeGeeX in [codegeex-fastertransformer](https://github.com/CodeGeeX/codegeex-fastertransformer).
 The INT8 accelerated version reaches an a verage speed of <15ms/token.
 Happy new year to everyone!